 RAN1 would like to inform RAN2 that RAN1 discussed this issue and agreed that:

-If both PUCCH format 1b with channel selection and simultaneousPUCCH-PUSCH are configured, in some cases, UE may not be able to determine whether there is a PUCCH transmission corresponding to PDSCH transmission(s) or not, before generating Type 2 PH, upon (E)PDCCH detection.
+If both PUCCH format 1b with channel selection and simultaneousPUCCH-PUSCH are configured, in some cases, UE may not be able to determine whether there is a PUCCH transmission corresponding to PDSCH transmission(s) or not, or which PUCCH resource is used, before generating Type 2 PH, upon (E)PDCCH detection.

 It is necessary to relax UE processing time requirement with these conditions.